 It could be from moving furniture, hanging paintings, or maybe your kid has a great throwing arm.
 Holes and cracks in your walls can be an overlooked detail that ages a home.
 With some spackling paste, a putty knife, sandpaper, and some touch-up paint your home will look new again.
 Patching holes at first can seem minor but it can make all the difference in making a space feel new and improved.
 Also, a big benefit is the area is now prepared for painting.

-Be watchful when examining the cracks in your house, they can be a sign something more serious is happening and you need to call in expert reinforcements.
+It’s a good idea to inspect all parts of your home.
+Pay special attention when examining the cracks in your house, they can be a sign something more serious is happening and you need to call in experts for reinforcements.

 5. Repair Windows

 Windows are an important part of any home.
-Ensuring you have good windows can drastically improve not only the feel of your home but also the quality of it.
-Since screens help deflect water from your house and keep pests out, it is worth checking out if they are in need of some attention.
-Repairing screens might mean a few more tools and asking a few questions at your local hardware store but is worth the effort.
-Especially in summer when you want to keep the bugs out and the breeze in!
+Ensuring you have good windows can drastically improve not only the feel of your home but also the quality.
+Since window screens help deflect water from your house and keep pests out, it is worth checking them for holes.
+Repairing screens might take a few more tools and asking a few questions at your local hardware store, but is worth the effort.
+The best time to inspect your screens is during spring cleaning, then you will be ready for the summer when you want to keep the bugs out and the breeze in!

-Sills, similar to holes or cracks, can be overlooked but never underestimate the amount of seemingly small fixes that can improve your home.
+Sills, similar to holes or cracks, can be overlooked, but never underestimate the amount of seemingly small fixes that you can do on a regular basis to improve your home.
 Like screens, sills are crucial to preventing leaks.
 Repairing them now means saving money later on costly water damage.
 You would rather do the work now than get the bill later.

 Home Improvement Checklist Conclusion – Saving Money and Time with Easy DIYs This Weekend

-There is a lot of work that goes into owning a home.
+There is a lot of work that goes into owning a home and keeping it in good shape.
 Simple weekend DIYs are the best way for you to improve your home without having a project looming over you.
 Even more important is taking the time to do easy DIY improvements before receiving a costly repair bill later.
-Starting with these projects can be a start in accomplishing your improved, dream home!
+The good news is tackling these projects can go a long way to accomplishing your improved, dream home!